 Any body tissue can be affected, resulting in a wide variety of clinical presentations.
-Any new symptom with a close temporal relation to diving should be presumed due to dysbarism until shown to be otherwise.
+Any new symptom with a close temporal relation to diving should be presumed to be due to dysbarism until shown to be otherwise.

 The unpredictability of ultimate outcome at the onset of any decompression illness requires each case to be managed as a medical emergency.

 Recompression is the mainstay of treatment for decompression illness.
 Early administration improves outcome.